IBM/microservices-using-apiconnect-and-appconnect/README.md

    mongo        NodePort    172.21.84.39   <none>        27017:32643/TCP   11m
 ```

-The connection_url to connect to mongodb will be `<public_ip_of_cluster>:<mongo_service_port>`.
-Use the public IP of your Kubernetes cluster retrieved in step 5.
+The **connection_url** to connect to mongodb will use `<public_ip_of_cluster>:<mongo_service_port>`.
+Use the public IP of your Kubernetes cluster retrieved in step 3 above.
 The mongo_service_port in this case, is 32643 (as shown in the above command).
 This connection url will be used by microservices to connect with mongo db.

-## 7. Deploy Microservices
+## 5. Deploy Microservices

 For this application, we are creating microservices for authentication (login), bank account management, credit account and debit account functionality.
-Some user credentials and bank account details are pre-defined in Mongo DB.
+A set of user credentials and bank account details are pre-defined in Mongo DB.

 Perform the following steps to deploy microservices.